Walker surges one ahead in San Antonio

 ”Yesterday was a whipping north wind and today was kind of a little calmer out of the south-west.
 I‘m very happy.
 I made some good clutch par saves.
 I needed them today and yesterday.

-“To be at four under on a course that’s this challenging and be two back, you couldn’t ask for much more right now.
-Just going to need to stay patient, and hope the birdies come over the weekend.”
+“To be at four under on a course that’s this challenging and be two back, you couldn’t ask for much more right now.”

 Five-times major champion Phil Mickelson, who has not won on the PGA Tour since the 2013 British Open, was among a group of five players at two under after shooting a 72.

-The cut was projected to fall at six-over 150 with 2009 U.S. Open champion Lucas Glover among those likely to miss out.
+The cut fell at six-over 150 with U.S. Open champion Martin Kaymer and fellow former major winners Lucas Glover and Geoff Ogilvy among those failing to advance.

 Reporting by Mark Lamport-Stokes in Los Angeles; Editing by Gene Cherry